Setup Guide

 In order to run this setup script, your user will need to have access to the accountadmin

-roles.
-If you're not sure whether you have those roles, you can run show grants to user <your_username>
+role.
+If you're not sure whether you have this, you can run show grants to user <your_username>

 to check.